7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Started working on resource monitor in ratatui
+- Started working on resmon
-- Resolved runtime rpc issues

 Thanks for stopping by! 😊